RococoN8R/oBro-productivity/README.md

 ```

 Ready for some advanced maneuvers?
-Check out our [[Advanced]] section to get the lowdown on custom search paths, tags and more.
+Check out our [[#Advanced: Arguments with Purpose]] section to get the lowdown on custom search paths, tags and more.
 You can even hide files and directories from your search, easily.
 With oBro, you’re the boss.
 Time to whip those tasks into shape!

 ## Tasks: Wrangling the Chaos